A schedule of condition for a new lease of a factory in Huddersfield has just been completed.

 The remedial work is simple and guarantees can be provided, something a landlord would be keen to see.
 Whilst the remedial works are relatively low cost the necessary access provisions and scaffold will increase the costs.

 Aside from the cut edge corrosion, rust can appear across the roof sheets away from edges.
 This is usually because of mechanical damage.
-This can be caused by operatives accessing roof for maintenance, or be a result clumsy handling of materials at construction.
+This can be caused by operatives accessing the roof for maintenance, or be a result clumsy handling of materials at construction.

 The key to preparing a good schedule of condition is understanding the dilapidations process.
-Dabinett have lots of experience in dilapidations, using this to produce detail schedules of condition for maximum protection of clients.
+Dabinett has lots of experience in dilapidations, using this to produce detail schedules of condition for maximum protection of clients.